hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/08_THE_LOKAMANYA.md

 latter to spend much of his enforced leisure profitably.
 Mr. Tilak was allowed the use of candles for a couple of hours at night and he utilized this opportunity to push on his researches into Vedic antiquities.
-The goal- diet reduced his weight from I35lbs. to 104.
+The gaol- diet reduced his weight from 135 lbs. to 104.
 A slight improvement in his food again increased it to ii3lbs.
 This diet was also responsible for diabetes which he soon contracted and which more or less tormented him to the end of his life.
 He was required to do hard work indoors.
-It is really sad to contemplate the author of the " Arctic Home in the Vedas " caning chairs and painting waUs.
-To Mr. Tilak, aU work was equally in- teresting and he is said to have surprised the gaoler by
+It is really sad to contemplate the author of the " Arctic Home in the Vedas " caning chairs and painting walls.
+To Mr. Tilak, all work was equally in- teresting and he is said to have surprised the gaoler by